VAkarsh20/CS410CourseProject/database/README.md

 The back-end for this project principally relies on two datasets:

-* Metadata about movies (titles, crew, genre, etc) from IMDB
+* Metadata about movies (titles, crew, genre, etc) from IMDB and poster URLs from TMDB
 * Textual descriptions of movies (reviews, summary, etc) from Wikipedia

 The scripts in this folder are meant to assist in the creation of two datasets: